 For more information or if you are interested in attending please contact email@example.com.

-Charlie Camosy, Ph.D.is Associate Professor of Theological and Social Ethics at Fordham University, where he has taught since finishing his PhD in theology at Notre Dame in 2008.
-His articles have appeared in the American Journal of Bioethics, the Journal of Medicine and Philosophy, the Journal of the Catholic Health Association, the New York Times, the Washington Post, the Los Angeles Times, and America magazine.
-He is also the author of four books.
+Charlie Camosy, Ph.D.grew up in the cornfields of Wisconsin, but he is now an Associate Professor of Theology at Fordham University in the Bronx, where he has taught since finishing his PhD in theology at Notre Dame in 2008.
+Among other places, his published articles have appeared in the American Journal of Bioethics, Journal of Medicine and Philosophy, Journal of the Catholic Health Association, New York Times, Washington Post, Los Angeles Times, New York Daily News and America magazine.
+He has a monthly “Purple Catholicism” column with Religion News Service and is the author of five books.
 Too Expensive to Treat?
 (Eerdmans) was a 2011 award-winner with the Catholic Media Association, Peter Singer and Christian Ethics (Cambridge) was named a 2012 “best book” with ABC Religion and Ethics, and For Love of Animals (Franciscan) was featured in the New York Times.
-His most recent book, Beyond the Abortion Wars (Eerdmans), was also a 2015 award-winner with the Catholic Media Association.
-His newest book is Resisting Throwaway Culture.
-Camosy received the Robert Bryne award from the Fordham Respect Life Club and the Jerome Award from the Catholic Library Association.
-He is the founder of the Catholic Conversation Project and advises the ethics committee of the Children's Hospital of New York.
+Beyond the Abortion Wars (Eerdmans), was a 2015 award-winner also with the Catholic Media Association.
+His most recent book, Resisting Throwaway Culture (New City), was published in May of 2019 and won first place from the Catholic Publishers Association as “Resource of the Year.”
+His next book, out in July 2021 (New City) is titled: Losing Our Dignity: How Secularized Medicine is Undermining Fundamental Human Equality.
+In addition to advising the Faith Outreach office of the Humane Society of the United States, the pro-life commission of the Archdiocese of New York, and the American Solidarity Party, Camosy received the Robert Bryne award from the Fordham Respect Life Club and received the 2018 St. Jerome Award for scholarly excellence from the Catholic Library Association.
+He has four children, three of whom he and his wife Paulyn adopted from a Filipino orphanage in June of 2016.

 John C. Cavadini, Ph.D. is a Professor of Theology at the University of Notre Dame, having served as Chair from 1997-2010.
 Since 2000 he has served as the Director of the McGrath Institute for Church Life at Notre Dame.
 He received a B.A. in 1975 from Wesleyan University; an M.A. in 1979 from Marquette University; M.A., 1981, M.Phil., 1983 and his Ph.D. in 1988 from Yale University.
 A member of the Notre Dame faculty since 1990, Cavadini specializes in patristic and early medieval theology, the theology of Augustine, and the history of biblical and patristic exegesis.
 The author of several theological books, he also writes essays, articles, and reviews in popular journals and is frequently called upon by Church leaders, ministers and teachers to talk on these subjects.Recent publications include Pope Francis and the Event of Encounter, which he edited with Donald Wallenfang; Mary on the Eve of the Second Vatican Council, edited with Danielle M. Peters, and the essay, “The Kingdom of Irony: Augustine, Sin, and Dante’s Inferno” in Dante, Mercy, and the Beauty of the Human Person.